vijay-guttula/jammming/README.md

 ### What can be done more

-> Preview of songs
-> Seperate button for login
-> A loading screen while playlist is saving
+> Preview of songs, Seperate button for login, A loading screen while playlist is saving, .......
-> ......

 ## Available Scripts